Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 We discovered that Montpellier was more than a great place to arrive in Southern France.
 It was a worthy destination in its own right.
 We found Montpelliérains proud of their city.
 Our tour guides for both the city tour and Le Petit Trip were fantastic ambassadors.

 Magnificent Montpellier is ever-evolving and updating.
-Whilst we were there parts of the central Place de la Comédie were cordoned off with building works.
+While we were there, parts of the central Place de la Comédie were cordoned off for building works.
 This is not a city that rests on its laurels.
 You will find a city constantly changing, with plenty on offer.
 I hope you enjoy Montpellier as much as we did.

 Discover Magnificent Montpellier